-This property’s new owners lived across the road from the former timber storage shed and originally bought the site to prevent it being overdeveloped.
-Nestled between rear terraced gardens and a row of 16 West London garages, the single-storey shed didn’t look like much – but then the new owners spotted a unique opportunity, and brought on board architecture firm De Rosee Sa to help them build something extraordinary, while keeping in line with planning regulations.
+The owners of this modern home lived across the road from the former timber storage shed and originally bought the site to prevent it being overdeveloped.
+Nestled between rear terraced gardens and a row of 16 West London garages, the single-storey shed didn't look like much – but then the new owners spotted a unique opportunity, and brought on board architecture firm De Rosee Sa to help them build something extraordinary, while keeping in line with planning regulations.

 As the site neighbours 21 other properties (and has 21 party wall agreements in place) it couldn't have any windows on its outer walls, so the architects found a creative solution and gave the property three courtyards instead, filling it with light.
 As they couldn't build up due to regulations stipulating a vertical limit to the height of the property, they dug a basement instead which receives natural light from light-well courtyards.
 De Rosee Sa completely transformed the site, building a modern family home in its place.